Get to know D.C. with our daily newsletter

 - Opening additional wellness centers across the city to promote health and disease prevention for District seniors.

 - Expanding school-based mental health services for DCPS students.

-Infrastructure and Environment Over the past decade, the District has done an effective job developing infrastructure to support the economic growth and improving the quality of city services.
+Over the past decade, the District has done an effective job developing infrastructure to support the economic growth and improving the quality of city services.
 In 2007, the administration will continue this progress, while ensuring that all of our neighborhoods have the same high-quality infrastructure and services while enjoying the benefits of healthy and sustainable growth.
 Infrastructure and Environment priorities include:

 - Beginning implementation of SmarTrip in DC drivers’ licenses and identification cards.